 What is it?

-Employers such as EY, Barclays, Aviva, Nestle and Standard Chartered use strengths based questions, instead of competency questions, to assess their candidates at interview.
-A strengths based interview focuses on your strengths and what you enjoy doing, rather than what you can do as in a competency interview.
-Everyone has strengths whereas not everyone has the necessary previous experiences to draw upon to answer competency questions.
-So strengths interviewing is seen as a fairer and more inclusive method, allowing candidates to be selected on the basis of their natural talents.
-Candidates are less able to prepare rehearsed answers as in competency interviews, making for a more animated and energised interview process.
+Many employers, including EY, Barclays, Aviva, Nestlé and Standard Chartered use strengths based rather than competency questions to assess their candidates at interview.
+In a strengths based interview the recruiter will focus on exploring your innate strengths and what you enjoy doing, rather than questioning you about your past behaviours.
+This approach is seen as a fairer and more inclusive method, allowing candidates to be selected on the basis of their natural talents rather than because they happen to have had particular past experiences.
+Candidates are also less able to prepare rehearsed answers, making for a more animated and energised interview process.

 Why use it?

-Employers like strength-based questions as they bring out the genuine interest, motivation and aptitude their candidates have for the strengths they seek in the ideal employee.
-This is measured through assessing your body language and facial expressions to see how animated you are when answering their questions and, therefore, how genuine your answer is.
-You should expect to face a large number of questions, which can range from closed questions to open questions.
-Some questions may feel repetitive but this is to allow the interviewer to compare your body language cues from question to question to assess your genuine strengths and interests.
+Employers like strength-based questions as they bring out the genuine interest, motivation and aptitude their candidates have in relation to the particular strengths they are looking for.
+This will be measured in part through assessing your body language and facial expressions to see how animated you are when answering their questions and, therefore, how genuine your answer is.
+You can expect to face a large number of questions, both closed and open.
+Some might feel repetitive, but this is to allow the interviewer to calibrate the consistency of your answers and compare your body language cues from question to question to assess your genuine strengths and interests.

 Do you have any examples of strength-based questions?